LivelyDismay/magnum-opus/README.md

 Set the `Installation Location` to a blank folder at the root of a drive, such as `D:\Magnum Opus`.
 The `Download Location` will update automatically.
 Again, please avoid using Windows Protected Directories. **You may have the Installation and Download locations on separate drives if you prefer, but your Installation folder should be on an SSD or NVME.** If you have the Installation on an HDD, you will experience stuttering and poor performance.

+If the installation fails for whatever reason, **DO NOT USE THE RETRY BUTTON.** It is bugged.
+Close Wabbajack completely and rerun the installer, choosing the same Installation and Download locations you used previously.
+You do not need to delete anything.
+You do not lose progress on your install.

 You may delete the Downloads folder after the installation is completed successfully, if you want to save space.

 It's always a good idea to make sure you're logged in to Nexus via Wabbajack's settings.
 Might even want to log out then log back in, just to be sure it didn't expire.